 - Focus on what you CAN do.
-Being able to walk and play the violin is a lot more impressive and meaningful than the ability to do 20 pull ups.
+Being able to walk and play the violin is a lot more impressive and meaningful than the ability to do 20 pull-ups.
 No one has a body that’s perfect for every activity.
 Start with low impact exercises.
-Make sure you warm up and cool down before you exercise.
+Make sure you warm-up and cool down before you exercise.
 And 15 minutes a day will make a big difference.
-Build to an hour long workout or working with a personal trainer.
+Build an hour-long workout or working with a personal trainer.

 - Identify your best three physical features.
 Take a look in the mirror and find a few things you like.
 Write them down.
 Put this list where you’ll see it often.
 Remind yourself of these features each day.

 - Be active.
 Physical activity feels good on multiple levels.
 Research shows that those who exercise have a more positive body image than those who don’t.
 Get moving and notice how much better you feel about yourself.

 - Avoid comparing yourself to others.
 Comparing yourself to others usually results in unfair feelings about yourself.
 Everyone’s body is simply different.
 No one body shape is any “better” than another.

 - Avoid checking your body.
 It’s common to put all your attention on what you feel is your worst body part.
 Cut down the number of times you check a specific body part in the mirror each day.
 You have more important things to do.

 - Meditation.
 If you find yourself obsessing about your body, meditation can help to clear your mind and allow you to refocus.
 A few minutes of meditation can make a big difference.